Last Updated on September 30, 2023 by Louise Carter

 A prolonged lack of sleep can make birds unwell and confuse breeding cycles.

 Do Bird Cages Need to be Covered at Night?

 Their cage will need to be covered overnight regardless of where birds sleep.

 This doesn’t make a bedroom any more suitable as a nocturnal location.
-Covering a cage means you can use a lamp at night, but it doesn’t block noise for your bird.
+Covering a cage means you can use a lamp at night, but it doesn’t block noise for the bird.

 While your bird’s cage is covered, it can hear but not see.
 This will potentially make a bird increasingly anxious overnight, resulting in disturbances.

-Attempting to watch TV in bed or even unavoidable sounds like snoring can pose significant problems.
+Attempting to watch TV in bed or even unavoidable sounds like snoring can cause problems.